Last Updated on March 16, 2025

 When a dry cast is tapped with the knuckles, it gives a crisp, clear sound, but the damp cast gives a dull sound.

 Till the cast dries, it has not reached its full strength and might break with stress.
-It is important in weight bearing casts of walking casts and the patient should be instructed accordingly.
+It is important in weight-bearing casts of walking casts and the patient should be instructed accordingly.

-At home, the patient must be advised not to rest the wet cast on a firm surface such as an unpadded chair.
+The patient must be advised not to rest the wet cast on a firm surface such as an unpadded chair.
 This will dent the cast and produce a ridge on the internal surface which may cause soreness.
 Unsuspected hazards, such as the ridge on the arm of a chair, can cause a dent in still-damp plaster.

 Cast Protection

-In case of walking casts, a reinforcing sole or heel of wood or rubber should be added after the cast has dried.
+In the case of walking casts, a reinforcing sole or heel of wood or rubber should be added after the cast has dried.

 Forearm casts are particularly prone to getting wet at the lower edge which may fray.
 Small fragments may be detached and slip between the skin and plaster causing irritation.

-The patient should be instructed to be careful. {Wetting does not affect the fiberglass cast per se, but even in these cases, water may percolate to the padding where it would affect the skin.
+Wetting does not affect the fiberglass cast per se, but even in these cases, water may percolate to the padding where it would affect the skin.

 Assistive devices Persons with Casts